-Since this cluster as a whole will be discontinued after the end of Artist2 a main focus for the remaining time will be to summarize the achievements and to disseminate them outside and inside Artist2.
-However, in spite of the fact that the cluster will be terminated, a lot of the work will still be continued in the ArtistDesign network, both in the OS and Networks cluster and in the transversal Design for Adaptivity activity.
+This cluster as a whole will be discontinued after the end of Artist2.
+However, in spite of this, a lot of the work will still be continued in the ArtistDesign network, both in the OS and Networks cluster and in the transversal Design for Adaptivity activity.
 A lot of the work will also continue in the different existing and new IP and STREP projects that the core partners are members, e.g., SOCRADES, FRESCOR, DYSCAS, ACTORS, and ATESST, as well as in different national projects.